On a new version of the SoundPrint app - I no longer see a history of my submissions - how do I retreive them?

 - If above fails, delete the app, power on/off the phone, re-download the app again and be sure to “enable microphone” the first time you take a recorded reading

 How do I enable location services on the app?
-No pins are appearing on the map in the Search function
+No pins or venues are appearing on the map in the Search function

 Check that your SoundPrint’s Location settings are on via the App’s settings (rather than through the iPhone’s hardware settings).

 You can access this via “Settings > SoundPrint > Location > Make sure you click on Never and then click on “While Using the App”(see photo below)